The Fatal Love-Spot

 who manages to do what I will do!'

-he balanced on it, and no wine was spilled.
+he balanced on it, and no wine was spilt.

 'This is no trick, for anyone can do it!' -

-But those who tried fell down, and they got killed.
+But those who tried fell off, and they got killed.

 and saw the men preparing for the fight.